 OS MasterMap is a consistent and maintained framework for the referencing of geographic information (GI) in Great Britain.
-It comprises four separate but complementary layers that provide detailed topographic, cartographic, administrative, address, aerial imagery and road network features positioned on the National Grid.
+It comprises five separate but complementary layers that provide detailed topographic, cartographic, administrative, address, aerial imagery and road network features positioned on the National Grid.
 The layers are:

-- OS MasterMap Topography Layer
+- OS MasterMap Topography Layer;

+- OS MasterMap Address Layer(s);

-- OS MasterMap Address Layer(s)
+- OS MasterMap Prebuild Address Layer;

-- OS MasterMap ITN Layer
+- OS MasterMap ITN Layer; and

-- OS MasterMap Imagery Layer
+- OS MasterMap Imagery Layer.

-The key characteristics of the product and why they are of benefit to customers are listed below.
+The key characteristics of the OS MasterMap layers and why they are of benefit to customers are listed below.

-- Individual real-world topographic features represented by points, lines, text and polygons, each with their own unique reference number (the TOID®). - A set of addresses, both postal and geographic, each with their own unique reference number, with a geographic coordinate cross-referenced to physical features within OS MasterMap and to other address references. - A structured network representing the road system and routing information related to it that may affect a driver's choice of route, with each feature having its own unique reference number. - Seamless orthorectified aerial images of Great Britain taken at a resolution of 25 cm, being both geometrically accurate and colour balanced to create the clearest image possible. - An online ordering system that allows the customer to order the exact area of interest, with the option for online or media delivery of data. - Employing a scale of data capture appropriate to the density of features the higher the number of features within an area, the larger the scale used to survey them ensuring the detail of individual features can be shown and with coordinates delivered in British National Grid.
+- Individual real-world topographic features represented by points, lines, text and polygons, each with their own unique reference number (the TOID[®]). - Prebuild, new build and occupied addresses, postal, geographic, each with their own unique reference number, with a geographic coordinate, up to four classifications and cross-referenced to physical features within OS MasterMap and to other address references. - A structured network representing the road system and routing information related to it that may affect a driver's choice of route, with each feature having its own unique reference number. - Seamless orthorectified aerial images of Great Britain taken at a resolution of 25 cm, being both geometrically accurate and colour balanced to create the clearest image possible. - An online ordering system that allows the customer to order the exact area of interest, with the option for online or media delivery of data. - Employing a scale of data capture appropriate to the density of features the higher the number of features within an area, the larger the scale used to survey them ensuring the detail of individual features can be shown and with coordinates delivered in British National Grid.
 The number of individual features within the OS MasterMap product as a whole (all four layers) is currently over 460 million. - Developed, managed and maintained by Ordnance Survey within one of the world's largest spatial databases. - The data are delivered as a seamless, geographically contiguous area without artificially dividing features between tiles.
 This means that the customer receives only the area they order without additional, unwanted data as may happen with tile-based products. - Each feature with a unique reference number also has attributes that record the feature's life cycle.
 The feature's life cycle is linked to the life cycle of the real-world object it represents.
 The life cycle records certain types of changes to the feature that occur over time.

-Figure 1 (below) shows all four OS MasterMap layers together.
+Figure 1a and b (below) shows all five OS MasterMap layers together.

-Figure 1: The four OS MasterMap layers
+Figure 1(a): the four vector OS MasterMap Layers